WalletConnect/walletconnect-docs/docs/specs/clients/notify/notify-authentication.md

 - app - dapp's domain url

 Expiry should be calculated from the addition of the issuance date and the notify request TTL (86400 seconds)

+## Notify Delete

+Once the Notify client wants to delete the subscription completely then it should authenticate the following request including the reason for deleting the subscription.

+- act - description of action intent.
+Must be equal to "notify_delete"
+- iss - did:key of an identity key.
+Enables to resolve attached blockchain account.
+- aud - did:key of an identity key.
+Enables to resolve which Notify server was used.
+- sub - reason for deleting the subscription
+- app - dapp's domain url

+## Notify Delete Response

+Once the Notify Server has sucessfully handled the subscription deletion then it should authenticate the following request including the hash of the existing subscription payload.

+- act - description of action intent.
+Must be equal to "notify_delete_response"
+- iss - did:key of an identity key.
+Enables to resolve which Notify server was used.
+- aud - did:key of an identity key.
+Enables to resolve attached blockchain account.
+- sub - hash of the existing subscription payload
+- app - dapp's domain url